 The most common application of the miner is using it to check the indexing of entire structure.
-User can do so by selecting import of entire sitemap into Marketing Miner (see previous instructions) and checking the miner box Fulltext index checker.
+A user can do so by selecting import of entire sitemap into Marketing Miner (see previous instructions) and by checking the miner box Fulltext index checker.
 After collecting the data, it is necessary to analyze the output and get the summary of categories and types of websites in the hierarchy that are not being indexed and find out why.

 Example data source can be downloaded at:

-After setting the project up, a user can focus on an analysis of critical spots of indexing.
+After creating the project , a user can focus on an analysis of critical spots of indexing.
 First, it is necessary to show, how to filter out URLs that are not indexed by one or another search engine.
 This will get done by fulltext facet (word clustering based on the consensus of cells) above the particular column that will create, on the left side of the project, a summary of website indexability in given search engine.

 The image above shows that the facet was created above the column Google index and that 118 URLs is indexed by Google and 11 is not.
 By clicking on relevant facet you can see the particular URLs.

 Identification of problematic sections